SESARLab/mfh-dl-performace-testing/thesis.md

 The execution flow is the following:

 1. A client submits a query to the Broker (or the Router) via HTTP or by using the Apache Avatica JDBC drivers
-1. The Broker identifies which segments are pertinent to the query based on the time interval specified by the query
-1. The Broker eventually prune the identified segments based on the `WHERE` clause
+1. The Broker identifies which segments are pertinent to the query based on the time interval specified by the query and eventually prune the identified segments based on the `WHERE` clause
 1. The Broker forwards the query to the relevant Historical processes
 1. Historicals process each segment in parallel and generate a partial result
-1. The Broker receives partial results from each Historical, merge them into the final results set and return the data to the caller
+1. The Broker receives partial results from each Historical, merges them into the final results set and returns the data to the caller

 #### Data model and Storage